 What Do Moving Companies Move?

-Moving companies can transport almost every household object.
+Moving companies can transport almost any household object.
 Some of the most common items movers handle include the following:

 • Books